 How is Spousal Support Different from Child Support?

 As discussed under the Child Support section of this website, child support is 'owned' by the child.
 This means that the parents cannot agree on a child support number without the court's permission.

 However, spousal support is completely different.
 Spouses can agree on any amount without seeking court approval.
 In fact, this area can often be one of the main tools in negotiation as couples seek to divide.
 We can help you with this.

 Finally, spousal support is tax deductible to the person paying support.
 The party receiving spousal support must claim it as taxable income.
 Child support, however, is not tax deductible to the paying party and is not taxable

 Missing a support payment creates what is known as an "arrear."
 A support arrear for spousal support must be paid.
 Without an agreement by the owed spouse, the arrear cannot be discharged with bankruptcy and cannot be forgiven by the court.
 Not only will you be required to pay the missed amount, but you will also be required to pay interest.
 Don't delay in seeking help if you are unsure if you can continue affording to pay support because you have lost your job or your income has significantly decreased.

 Call For A Consultation Today

 Setting spousal support can have long-term consequences because the support number can be difficult to change once set.
-Contact a spousal support attorney at the Law Offices of Keith Banks if you have any questions, concerns or want our assistance in helping you determine the appropriate spousal support for your case.
+Please send us a message, or call us at (530) 725-5388 if you have any questions, concerns or want our assistance in helping you determine the appropriate spousal support for your case.